jeromecoupe/webstoemp/src/blogposts/2019-04-27-multilingual-sites-eleventy.md

 ## Localized collections

-We can also use our dirctory structure to create collections in Eleventy.
+We can also use our directory structure to create collections in Eleventy.
 The simplest way to go about it is to create collections per language.
 We can easily accomplish that using the [`getFilteredByGlob`](https://www.11ty.io/docs/collections/#getfilteredbyglob(-glob-)) method in our `.eleventy.js` file.

 ```js
 module.exports = function(eleventyConfig) {